 Who gets into RSI?

 On average, 1600 students apply to the camp, and the camp selects 80.
-Still, admission is solely based on academics and accomplishments.
+If you’re worried about how to get into RSI – remember that admission is solely based on academics and accomplishments.
 No one gains favor due to something called legacy.
 In other words, this means an applicant’s parent or sister or cousin attended (usually referred to as a legacy admissions privilege).
 Instead, it’s just you and your credentials: a high GPA, demonstrated leadership, rigorous coursework, and a promising PSAT or SAT or ACT score.

 Some notable RSI alumni include Feng Zhang, inventor of CRISPR gene editing, the founder of Pinterest, the second female math tenured professor at Harvard, Dr. Lauren K. Williams, now teaching at Berkeley.